 Is the colder weather is wreaking havoc with your skin?
-These expert-approved moisturisers will inject some serious hydration back into dry, winter skin.
+These expert-approved moisturisers will inject some serious hydration back into dry winter skin.

 When the temperatures outside dip, our skin reacts.
-Cold and windy weather can aggravate even the oiliest of skin types, while central heating literally zaps the moisture out from our skin barrier.
+Cold and windy weather can aggravate even the oiliest of skin types, while central heating zaps the moisture out from our skin barrier.
 The result?
 Dry skin in winter is a common skincare complaint.

 You may also like